andrewjw/site/_posts/2011-10-11-beating-google-with-couchdb-celery-and-whoosh-part-5.md

 {% endhighlight %}

-CouchDB provides an interface for being informed whenever a document in the database
-<a href="http://guide.couchdb.org/draft/notifications.html">changes</a>.
-This is perfect for building an
+CouchDB provides an interface for being informed whenever a document in the database [changes](http://guide.couchdb.org/draft/notifications.html).
+This is perfect for building an index.
-index.

 Our full-text indexing daemon is implemented as a Django management command so there is some boilerplate code